Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 - Add e-content collections to the WorldCat knowledge base so users can link to full-text electronic content provided by their library.
 If your library subscribes to OCLC Cataloging Services, you can request use of the WorldCat knowledge base now.
 If your library already uses the WorldCat knowledge base to support other OCLC services, your staff should review your library's collections to make sure they are current and that ILL policies are reflected correctly.

-- Prepare a list of e-content subscriptions so you can begin to use the WorldCat Discovery central index when the new service becomes available.
-Save time by using the list of collections represented in OCLC Service Configuration (PDF).
-The list will help your staff quickly find and enable your libraries' e-content collections in the OCLC Service Configuration Licensed Content and Metadata module.
-Check the names of your collections in this module to make these databases searchable in WorldCat Discovery.
+- Prepare a list of your library's e-content subscriptions to save time setting up access to this content in WorldCat Discovery Services.
+Filter the Excel list of collections available in the central index on the OCLC website to quickly find and enable your library's e-content collections in the OCLC Service Configuration Licensed Content and Metadata module.
+Check the names of your collections in this module to make these databases searchable in WorldCat Discovery Services.

-What kind of training will be available for library staff?
+What kind of training is available for library staff?

-OCLC will provide self-paced, live and virtual training for library staff when the service is released.
+OCLC provides self-paced, live and virtual training for library staff when the service is released.
 Details about training resources will be provided on the OCLC Support and Training website.

 Does my library need to use specific browsers to access WorldCat Discovery?